 ๐Ÿ“–Opening Trades

-Traders can begin trading with as little as $1 in collateral and select from a wide variety of assets and leverage levels.
+Traders can start trading a wide variety of assets and leverage levels.

 User Flow